 So, pronoun agreement is used to confirm the pronouns used are in agreement with the nouns of the writing.
 This means that if the noun in the sentence is singular then you’d want to provide a pronoun in a singular tense.

 “Brian and Bill went to the bowling alley.”

 In this example, there are two main characters = plural.
 So, I’ll need a plural pronoun.

-Depending on what’s going on in the passage itself and what tense it is written in, I could change to this to one of two plural pronouns.
+Depending on the point of view and what tense it is written in, I could change this to one of two plural pronouns.

 “They went to the bowling alley.”